primitivefinance/fee-generation-py/README.md

 # fee-generation-py

-Calculates average fees earned over $N$ number of GBM or Ornstein-Uhlenbeck price runs $P_t$, for a given RMM01 or StableVol pool configuration $(K, \sigma, \tau)$.
-Allows us to see the rate of fee growth relative to volatility.
+Calculates average fees earned over $N$ number of random price path runs $P_t$ or backtests performance against USDC/USDT price history imported from the.
+Uniswap V3 subgraph, for a given RMM01 or StableVol pool configuration $(K, \sigma, \tau)$.
+Allows us to see the rate of fee growth relative to the pools' volatility parameter.
 Observed values based solely on required arbitrage volume.

 I left the code relatively general so we can just add CFMMs and price processes as we see fit for testing.
 Functions in a simpy environment.

 ## Modules & Dependencies